georgidimitrov/OOPTeamWork/ReadMe.md

 1.Open map file in Engine

-2.Create an Player tank in Engine
+2.Create a Player tank in Engine
  ```
  new PlayerTank(x, y, map)
  ```